 The major advantage of alternative energy technology is that it won’t run out.
 Our days using fossil fuels are numbered, and so any and all alternative energy sources are beneficial over traditional sources.
 Another huge advantage is that many of them do not require the same damaging and expensive extraction techniques, as much of it is available to us here on the surface.

-If you have been thinking of lowering your reliance on fossil fuels, and are wondering how to get started, you can look into how to switch to clean energy with our handy guide.
+If you have been thinking of lowering your reliance on fossil fuels, and are wondering how to get started, you can look into changing energy plans.